-- (a) the financial report of Stockland Direct Retail Trust No. 1 and its controlled entities is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2011 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1(a).
+- (a) the financial report of Stockland Direct Retail Trust No. I and its controlled entities is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2012 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1(a).